 This route includes a lot of hairpins, many of which are tight and require confident bike-handling skills.
 It’s a challenging ride and not one for inexperienced cyclists.

-Note that the road between La Grave de Peille and L’Escarène is closed Tuesday to Thursday.
+Note that there is a sign that states the road between La Grave de Peille and L’Escarène is closed 9:30-12:00 Tuesday to Thursday mornings (see the yellow sign here).
 Pick a different route for those days!

 The Col de Turini is famous for its car rallies.
 Check when they are taking place.
 Otherwise you may end up climbing up to the first village before hitting a closed road guarded by a gendarme.
 More information, here.

-Don't miss the water fountain at the top of the Col de Turini.
-On this route, it will be on your left just as you arrive at the col.
+Rich from VeloGuide reminded us about the water fountain at the top of the Col de Turini.
+On this route, it's on your left as you arrive at the col.